Hamdan bin Rashid Al Maktoum: Thoroughbred horse racing

 Introduced to thoroughbred flat racing while a student in the United Kingdom, Sheikh Hamdan established his first racing stable there in 1981.
 Over the years he invested heavily in both racing and breeding and acquired major operations in England, Ireland, and the United States.
 His blue and white racing colours saw significant success across the world.

 The Dubai Arabian Horse Championship is held through the patronage of Sheikh Hamdan.

 Sheikh Hamdan's horse, Eastern Anthem, won the 2009 Dubai Sheema Classic.

 Philanthropy

 He supported UNESCO with the "Hamdan bin Rashid Al-Maktoum Prize for Outstanding Practice and Performance in Enhancing the Effectiveness of Teachers".

 Death

 Sheikh Hamdan bin Rashid Al Maktoum died on 24 March 2021 at the age of 75.

-Ancestry

-The ancestry of Hamdan bin Rashid Al Maktoum is as follows: